ClouDesire/docusaurus/docs/platform.md

 ## Backend

-Cloudesire Backend is made by the following modules:
+Cloudesire backend is composed by the following modules:

 * **CMW**: the core of Cloudesire, handles most of the business logic related to the catalog, customers, subscriptions and billing.
 CMW also includes the